Breeders' Cup: 2000–09: Expansion

-2010–19: Recent years
+2010–19

 In 2011, the organization appointed Craig R. Fravel as CEO and President, a role he will be leaving after the 2019 event to head the racing operations of the Stronach Group.
 Also in 2011, the Juvenile Sprint was added, only to be dropped after the 2012 running.
 Organizers had originally planned to ban raceday use of the anti-bleeding medication furosemide (Lasix) for more consistency with European standards, but reversed the decision due to concerns from horsemen and many handicappers.

 From 2008 to 2014, the Breeders' Cup was held at either Churchill Downs or Santa Anita Park, both major tracks with a demonstrated record of success in hosting the event.
 In 2015 however, Keeneland was selected as the host track for the first time, in large part because of Lexington's position as the center of the North American thoroughbred breeding industry.
 Although concerns were raised over Keeneland's limited amount of permanent seating, the 2015 event was considered a success, with record Friday attendance and a sell-out on Saturday.

 2015 marked the first time a Triple Crown had been won since the inception of the Breeders' Cup, and thus the first opportunity to win the so-called Grand Slam of Thoroughbred racing, consisting of the Triple Crown and Breeders' Cup Classic.
 American Pharoah completed the feat in a decisive wire to wire victory.

 In 2016, Santa Anita had the record upon hosting the Breeders' Cup for a record ninth time.
 The 2017 event was held at Del Mar for the first time.